 In most scenarios, buyers and providers will use Dot1q type ports.
 Some providers choose to use Q-in-Q ports, especially if they offer more than one subscription service to their users.
 This allows their systems to identify an S-Tag as a single customer incoming on an aggregatedOn Enterprise Cloud Exchange (ECX), aggregators are Network Service Providers (NSPs) and Managed Service Providers (MSPs) who provide multi-tenant services.
-Aggregators are both buyers of ECX service from Equinix and sellers of value-added services over ECX to their end customers. port, and then the C-Tags below will indicate the service for which it is bound.
-While this can be very helpful for providers and buyers alike, it can also be highly confusing for buyers.
+Aggregators are both buyers of ECX service from Equinix and sellers of value-added services over ECX to their end customers. port, and then the C-Tags below will indicate the service for which it's bound.
+While this can be helpful for providers and buyers alike, it can also be confusing for buyers.

-Example above: Provider offers red and blue services and labels in lieu of provider-side C-tagging.
+Example: Provider offers red and blue services and labels in lieu of provider-side C-tagging.
 When buyer creates connections, user maps C-tags to the service name, not the C-tags to the right.

 Because ECX Fabric systems have no way of knowing which C-Tag will be bound for a service, a buyer is normally required to gather this information from the provider in advance and enter it into the ECX Fabric when creating a connection.